PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 [*] 10.10.162.223 - Meterpreter session 1 closed.
 ```

-Once I had a stabler shell established, I killed the original shell and quickly replaced the exploited template with it's original contents before verifying that I was now able to see the original index page.
+Once I had a stable shell established, I killed the original shell and quickly replaced the exploited template with it's original contents before verifying that I was now able to see the original, unmodified index page.

 ![daily bugle restored index](/img/daily_bugle_http_replaced_landing_page.png)

 ### Local enumeration
-Now that I had a local shell, I decided to
+With my new local shell, I reached for linPEAS to run a quick local enumeration of the host.

 ```
 msf5 post(multi/manage/shell_to_meterpreter) > sessions 2